anon-user27349827938/LGO-BatchBALD/README.md

 # LGO-BatchBALD

-This repository will contains code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
+This repository contains code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
 The code was recently refactored and undergoing testing (not core functionality of code but saving of results).
-Bug fixes and cleaning of code is an ongoing process and will be complete by the time of the camera-ready submission.
+Minor (as described before) bug fixes and cleaning of code is an ongoing process and will be complete by the time of the camera-ready submission.

 ## Requirements